seerocode/CMP-167-Fall-2016/Guess-My-Number/README.md

 	I am thinking of a number between 1 and 100 (including both).
 Can you guess what it is?
 	Type a number:
 ```
+Woohoo!
+It works!
+Looking into making this a little cleaner in the meantime.